nhsconnect/prm-practice-migration-staging/guide/00-get-started.md

 ### Request a data extract from the current supplier {#request-a-data-extract-from-the-current-supplier}

-A formal data extract request needs to be sent to the existing supplier (source) of the principal clinical system using the [steps detailed below](/prm-practice-migration/edit/master/guide/get-started#steps-to-requesting-the-data-extract).
+A formal data extract request needs to be sent to the current supplier of the clinical system using the [steps detailed below](/prm-practice-migration/edit/master/guide/get-started#steps-to-requesting-the-data-extract).
 This is a formal notification from the practice to the supplier for them to provide the data stored in the current clinical system.
 The extract will be used in the [Initial data production phase](/prm-practice-migration/guide/initial-data-production).

 **The request needs to be completed as early as possible.** The suppliers have varying lead times/notice periods to provide this data upon request; for example, a supplier may require up to 5 weeks notice. **Any delays to giving notice may impact the migration timeline.**